-In 1896 Peter Ringberg did bridge work for the town of Carver.
-In Hopkins, looking for a job, Peter Ringberg died May 11, 1897, killed by a train in an incident the Carver County News on May 14, 1897 first labled as a probable suicide.
+In 1896 he did bridge work for the town of Carver.
+In Hopkins looking for a job, Peter Ringberg died May 11, 1897, killed by a train in an incident the Carver County News on May 14, 1897 first labled as a probable suicide.
 A closer look at the incident reveals that it was not a suicide, but rather a horrible accident.
-The estate of Peter

-Ringberg sued the Minneapolis-St. Louis Railroad, alleging railroad negligence and wantonness in Peter's death.
-The accident occurred at 9:30 a.m. on Excelsior Avenue (today's Boulevard), just beyond Hopkins in Hennepin County where the street intersected the railroad's main line.
+The estate of Peter Ringberg sued the Minneapolis-St. Louis Railroad, alleging railroad negligence and wantonness in Peter's death.
+The family was represented by Peter Ringberg's estate administrator, Charles Arine, a Swedish immigrant who ran for Carver County Commissioner in 1885, and who by 1903 was Chairman of the Carver County Board of Commissioners.
+The accident occurred at 9:30 a.m. on Excelsior Avenue just beyond Hopkins in Hennepin County where the street intersected the railroad's main line.
 Testimony of railroad employees and other witnesses then present indicates that Ringberg was walking east on the sidewalk close to the track at the railroad crossing.
 The New Ulm # 15 train approached from the northwest at between 20 and 28 miles per hour, sounding its warning whistle.
 When a pedestrian was observed on the tracks the engineer applied the brakes, which were in good working order.
 When the train got within eight feet of Ringberg, he suddenly noticed the train and leapt upward to get out of the way, but landed in the middle of the track where he was struck by the engine.
 Ringberg was thrown 15-20 feet into a cattle guard, breaking it, before he rolled down an embankment.
-Horribly mangled, he was carried into the nearby Hopkins Depot where he died about 20 minutes later.
-The case went all the way to the Minnesota Supreme Court, with the Ringberg family being represented by a neighbor, Swedish immigrant Charles Arine (1844-1927), who served as Chairman of the Carver County Board of Commissioners, and as Carver's village assessor.
-On May 9, 1899 the court ruled that Ringberg had been guilty of contributory negligence in crossing without looking or listening, and could have gotten off the tracks.
+Horribly mangled, he was carried into the Hopkins Depot where he died about 20 minutes later.
+The case went all the way to the Minnesota Supreme Court, with the Ringberg family being represented by Swedish immigrant Charles Arine (1844-1927), who served as Chairman of the Carver County Board of Commissioners and as Carver's village assessor.
+On May 9, 1899 the court ruled that Ringberg had been guilt of contributory negligence in crossing without looking or listening, and could have gotten off the tracks.
 The court also ruled that no negligence or wantonness on the part of the railroad was in evidence.